thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 ## Objects

-Let's now transition to objects, which are created with a syntax that's very different from arrays.
+Let's now transition to objects, which are created with a different syntax.

-### Create key-value pairs
+### Key-value pairs

 We're going to declare a variable named `person` and set it to an empty object literal: